I offer individual and group psychotherapy in Birstall, Leicester on the city/county boundary, 4 miles from Leicester city centre.

 I worked in the NHS for many years as a consultant psychiatrist and psychotherapist and led a team providing psychotherapy services.
 I am experienced in working with both individuals and groups, providing teaching and supervision to other practitioners, and consulting to teams involved in the care of individuals suffering severe personality disturbance.
 I am particularly interested in the origins of shame and its impact on the developing personality, as well as the benefits of group psychotherapy in this area.

 Qualifications and Accreditation

-I am medically qualified (MB,BS) and remain on the medical register for General Psychiatry and Internal Medicine although I have now retired from medical practice.
+I am medically qualified (MB,BS) and was on the medical register for General Psychiatry and Internal Medicine although I have now retired from medical practice.
 I have a Masters degree (MSc) in Group Analytic Psychotherapy and a Diploma in Supervision from the Institute of Group Analysis.
-I am a Member of the Royal College of Psychiatrists and the Institute of Group Analysis.
+I am a Member of the Institute of Group Analysis.
 I am registered with the United Kingdom Council for Psychotherapy (UKCP) and am bound by their ethical code and supervision requirements.